trianglesis/BMC_TPL_IDE/README.md

         - Your ADDM user - root or tideway
     - *-p PASSWORD*
         - Password for ADDM user
+    - *-system_user*
+        - Your ADDM system user used to start scan
+    - *-system_password*
+        - Your ADDM system user password used to start scan
     - *-addm ADDM_HOST*
         - ADDM ip address.
     - *-host_list SCAN_HOST_LIST*